-TIP In the last phase, when the watercolour starts to come together try this Every now and then or from time to time take a look at the watercolour from a distance for corrections.
-This is how you really see the composition and colours.
+TIP In the last phase, when the watercolor starts to come together try this Every now and then or from time to time take a look at the watercolor from a distance for corrections.
+This is how you really see the composition and colors.

-TIP If you are having a problem on this stage, one easy way to tie everything together is to choose a dominant colour.
-What you can do is for example, take 9 out of 14 flowers and paint them in a similar blue, or try this 10 out of the 14 flowers are in cool colours the other 4 in warm colours.
+TIP If you are having a problem on this stage, one easy way to tie everything together is to choose a dominant color.
+What you can do is, for example, take 9 out of 14 flowers and paint them in a similar blue, or try this 10 out of the 14 flowers are in cool colors the other 4 in warm colors.

 After that, find a nail and a hammer and get that new art up on the wall!
-The watercolour deserves to be seen!
+The watercolor deserves to be seen!